 - Cloudy Weather will boost Cobalion's Fighting type attack, as well as your Fighting type counters.

-- Windy Weather will boost Cobalion's Psychic type attack.
+- Wind will boost Cobalion's Psychic type attack.

 - Snow will boost Cobalion's Steel type attacks.